Last updated 7th July, 2018

 One theory on his identity has risen to the top and it firmly points to Peter Tobin being the mysterious Bible John killer of Glasgow.

 Was Peter Tobin also Bible John?

-He then went on run, hiding out in Coventry, Brighton and London but both girls survived the attack and he was tracked down and arrested.
+He then went on the run, hiding out in Coventry, Brighton, and London but both girls survived the attack and he was tracked down and arrested.
 He pleaded guilty to the attacks and spent 10 years in prison.
 After being released in 2004 at 58 years old he returned to Scotland and settled in Paisley.
 In 2006, homeless he began visiting the soup kitchen held at St Patricks Roman Catholic Church in Anderston in Glasgow, eventually proving himself useful as a handyman for the church.
-It was here, under the false name of Pat McLaughlin, he met 23 year old Polish student Angelika Kluk who was living in the house adjoined to the church.
+It was here, under the false name of Pat McLaughlin, he met 23-year-old Polish student Angelika Kluk who was living in the house adjoined to the church.

 On 24 September 2006 Angelika disappeared and five days later her battered body was found under the floorboards of the St Patricks Church.
 Last seen in the company of Tobin who had once again fled the area, police tracked him down and with overwhelming forensic evidence against him, he was convicted of her murder, receiving a life sentence with a recommendation he serve a minimum of 21 years.